leith-bartrich/openclnet_unity/README.md

 Please check the license.txt files in each subdirectory for licensing details for that component.

+As of 2018, I will not be maintaining this code.
+I am moving away from Unity and to Unreal.
+Feel free to adopt the project and fork the code.
+Below information exists for legacy purposes:

 You may direct questions or concerns to FIE LLC: http://www.fie.us